About The Down Syndrome Centre

 The Down Syndrome Centre was founded by Peter Gaw and his wife, Mary as a result of their frustration at not being able to access relevant services for their two youngest children, both of whom have Down syndrome.

-Our charity has been around for a few years and, in October 2014, we opened the doors to Ireland’s first (and only) services-led centre for children with Down syndrome and their families.
+Our charity has been around for a few years and, in October 2014, we opened the doors to Ireland’s first services-led centre for children with Down syndrome and their families.

 Our main function is to provide vital services to children with Down syndrome aged 18 and under.
 To find out more about the wide range of therapies and workshops we provide please click here.

 We’d recommend checking out our Facebook page where we have built a group of over 80,000 followers.
 The Facebook page echoes our organisation’s positivity and pro-active approach to helping our service-users.

 The Down Syndrome Centre receives no government support.
-As a direct result, all of our initiatives are dependent on goodwill and gifts from our supporters, corporate bodies and the public at large to continue our vital work.
+As a direct result, all of our initiatives are dependent on goodwill and gifts from our supporters, corporate bodies and the public at large.
 If you would like to support our charity please click here